-Beginning February 17, Indigenous Media will team up with an esteemed group of mentors to launch an incubator aimed at producing dramatic television series, created by women.
+Indigenous Media teamed up with an esteemed group of mentors to launch an incubator aimed at producing dramatic television series, created by women.

 The mentors will guide and encourage their candidates through the process of creating a pilot script for their series.
 Indigenous Media will then finance a short based on each mentor pairs' pilot script, with the potential to produce and fund a full-length version.

-We recently announced that we have partnered with Condé Nast Entertainment's The Scene to distribute the Project: Her incubator (formerly known as "Made By Women").
+Indigenous Media, in partnership with Condé Nast Entertainment's The Scene, will distribute the Project: Her incubator (formerly known as "Made By Women").
 Our goal is and has always been to highlight new and emerging storytellers.
 With The Scene, we'll be bringing Project: Her to audiences very soon.

 This is the second Indigenous Media-planned incubators.
 You can keep up with Project: Her and all things Indigenous Media by following us on social and signing up for our newsletter.